 During a scheduled feedback call, Customers dive deeper into their survey responses as needed and align with the Cobalt Customer Success Team on action items and expectations moving forward.
 This feedback helps the Cobalt team to continue to improve the process for upcoming tests and shape the platform product roadmap moving forward.

-Sign up here for a demo of Cobalt’s Pen Testing as a Service.
+Sign up here for a demo of Cobalt’s Pentest as a Service platform.